Pesquisa-UFCAT/parepy/framework_alg_strumc.md

 <!--Don't delete ths script-->

 <p align = "justify">
     This function creates the samples and evaluates the limit state functions in structural reliability problems.
+Based on the data, it calculates probabilities of failure and reliability indexes.
 </p>

 ```python